In 2021, I implemented a bucket and plaster slab clay reclamation system to recycle clay scraps and prevent them from going into a landfill.

 Pottery requires a considerable amount of packaging to adequately protect it on its journey from my house to yours.
 As of April, 2022, I've shifted away from using bubble wrap to using and reusing cardboard to protect my little beauties on their journey through the mail.
 This changes my packaging footprint to about 25% reused, and 99% biodegradable content.

 In-House Glaze Production

-Kairos Klay currently uses commercial glazes on all its products.
-I will begin phasing these out in 2022, eliminating many of the ecological costs of transport, shipping, and plastic packaging that using commercial glazes entails.
-This will also enable me to increase my support of a local business from whom I will acquire the necessary glaze components, instead of ordering supplies from outside my locale.
+This eliminates most of the ecological costs of transport, shipping, and plastic packaging that using commercial glazes entails.
+It also enables me to increase my support of a local small business from whom I acquire most of my glaze materials.

 Solar Powered Kiln